What Is Ascites?

 • Pancreatic disorder (about 1%)

 Heart or kidney failure can also cause ascites.
-When there’s less blood flow to the kidneys, fluid retention can happen.
-Heart failure can also affect the liver, making it more permeable.
-Fluid can then flow into the peritoneal cavity.
+When there’s less blood flow to your kidneys, sometimes because your heart isn’t pumping with enough force, your kidneys will respond, reducing urine output, and fluid retention can happen.
+Heart failure can also affect your liver, causing the pressure in the liver veins to increase.
+This can lead to the development of ascites.

 Symptoms of Peritoneal Effusion

-The most common symptom of peritoneal effusion is discomfort.
-Swelling can cause pain.
-People also report feeling nausea and losing appetite.
+The most common symptom of ascites is discomfort.
+As abdominal fluid develops, people can feel bloated or full.
+Some people also report feeling nausea and losing appetite.
 Symptoms can vary depending on the severity of the ascites and its cause.
+As the ascites worsens, pain and physical limitations can develop.

 • Abdominal pain